 The general area of my research is robust but linguistically sophisticated natural language understanding, and opportunities to use it in real-world domains.
-Particular current topics include deep learning for NLP, Universal Dependencies and dependency parsing, language learning through interaction, and reading comprehension.
+Particular current topics include deep learning for NLP, question answering, reading comprehension, knowledge and reasoning Universal Dependencies and dependency parsing, and language learning through interaction.

 I am interested in new students, at or accepted to Stanford, wanting to work in the area of Natural Language Processing.
 To find out more about what I do, it's best to look at my papers, or my group research page.

 Online videos!
-You can find complete videos for three courses on NLP that I have (co-)taught online:
+You can find complete videos for four courses on NLP that I have (co-)taught online:

-In Fall 2016, I taught Linguistics 278: Programming for linguists (and any other digital humanities or text-oriented social science students who think it might be a good match). .
+In Fall 2016, I taught Linguistics 278: Programming for linguists (and any other digital humanities or text-oriented social science students who think it might be a good match), mainly using Jupyter notebooks.